wp-plugins/tidy-archives/trunk/readme.txt

 == Screenshots ==

-1. This screen shot description corresponds to Tidy-Archives.png.
-It shows Tidy Archives in action on a page template.
+1. Tidy Archives in action on a page template.

 == Changelog ==